Echols County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• What Happens if You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-This suspension will take effect 30 days after your arrest.
-This is why acting immediately is crucial.
-Don't delay!
+• What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day window, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule, so acting quickly is essential.

 Automatic License Suspension